zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 We begin our dialogue with Alan saying to Doris, “L ook at you!”
 “Look at you” is used when we are trying to say something about some one’s physical appearance, about the way he looks.
 Alan says, “Loo k at you!
 Did you get a haircut or did your head get stuck in a weed whacke r?”
 A “haircut” (haircut) is when, you can probably guess, the length of the hai r on your head is made shorter by someone cutting it with a scissors or so me electronic device.
 We would call it a “razor” (razor).
 I don’t need to ge t a haircut anymore because I shave my head.
 I use a razor on the top of my head to get rid of the little hair I have left.
 But enough about me – back to our dialog ue.

 Alan asks Doris – not seriously, but as a way of in sulting her or saying something bad about her – if she got a haircut or if her head  got “stuck in a weed whacker.”
 “To get stuck” (stuck) is a two-word phrasal verb m eaning to be put into a place or a position and unable to move or to get yourself  out of that position or situation.
-Here in Los Angeles, we often talk about  getting stuck in traffic – that is, being unable to move very fast in our car because t here are so many other cars on the road or the freeway.
+Here in Los Angeles, we often talk about  getting stuck in traffic – that is, being unable to move very fast in our car because there are so many other cars on the road or the freeway.

 You could get your hands stuck, for example, in a s mall jar.
 Let’s say you are putting your hand into a small container or jar to get something out and then you can’t get your hand out of the jar or the container .
 Your hand is stuck.
 You’re unable to move it.
 Alan is jokingly asking Doris if  her hair got stuck in a “weed whacker.”
 “Weeds” (weeds) are small plants that gro w that you don’t want, that you want to get rid of.
 A “weed whacker” (weed whac ker) is a machine that is used to cut grass, especially at the end of a certa in area of grass.
 It’s a machine that is also used to quickly remove tall grass from  an area in your lawn or outside of a building.
 The verb “to whack” (whack) here mea ns to cut.

 We sometimes use a weed whacker for small areas tha t we need to cut the lawn or to cut weeds down where we can’t use a regular, what we would call a “lawn mower,” which is a machine you use to cut grass.
 I should mention that you should be careful with this word “weed.”
-Weed” in t he singular is sometimes used informally to mean “marijuana,” that kind of plant that you smoke that can cause you to change your attitude or mood, that is illega l in many places.
+Weed” in the singular is sometimes used informally to mean “marijuana,” that kind of plant that you smoke that can cause you to change your attitude or mood, that is illega l in many places.
 A “weed whacker” has nothing to do with marijuana.

 Now, why is Alan asking Doris if she had her head s tuck in a weed whacker?
 Well, he’s saying that her haircut isn’t very good.
 It looks as though someone did it as if they were cutting a lawn or cutting down w eeds.
 Doris responds to Alan by saying, “Look who’s talking.”
 That expression “Look  who’s talking” is used to say that another person who is criticizing you actually  has the same problem or the same situation.
 So if someone says to you, for exam ple, “Boy, you are looking